Since 2017

 Step 4

-5. Sprinkle the table with flour.
-Next, cut off a piece of dough, roll it out on the table into a thin layer, and the table is already sprinkled with flour.
-Cut out circles from the rolled-out dough using a cutter, about 10 cm in diameter.
-Take the filling out of the refrigerator.
-Mix it thoroughly until homogeneous.
-Place a tablespoon of filling in the center of the circle.
+5. I dust the table with flour and roll out part of the dough into a thin layer.
+I cut out circles about 10 cm in diameter.
+I take the filling out of the refrigerator and mix it well.
+I place a tablespoon of filling in the centre of each circle.

 Step 5